alphagov/govuk_elements/README.md

     // @import "url-helpers";                         // Function to output image-url, or prefixed path (Rails and Compass only)

-These files must be imported before the govuk elements Sass files.

 Either copy these files your Sass directory, or configure the `includeFiles` path if you’re using a task runner like Grunt.

-If you're not using the govuk template, you'll also need to uncomment the base partial in `_govuk_elements.scss`, or create your own.
+If you're not using the [GOV.UK template](https://github.com/alphagov/govuk_template), you'll also need to uncomment the base partial in `_govuk_elements.scss`, or create your own.

     // @import "elements/base";                       // HTML elements, set by the GOV.UK template